matplotlib/matplotlib/doc/devel/contributing.rst

 API changes
 -----------

-Changes to the public API must follow a standard deprecation procedure to prevent unexpected breaking of code that uses Matplotlib.
+Generally, API consistency and stability are of great value.
+Therefore, API changes (e.g. Removals, Behavior Changes) should only be conducted if the resulting value is worth the effort.
+Deprecating an API before changing it (marking it as outdated) is therefore mandatory and done in accordance with a standard Deprecation procedure to prevent unexpected breaking of code that uses Matplotlib.

 - Definition of Deprecation
   - Deprecations are Announcements of future changes, stating that the status